Luis Octavio

 The Problem

-The product had grown fast: more clients, more screens, a bigger team.
-That growth made visual consistency harder to maintain, and it showed.
-In a financial product, inconsistency isn't just a visual problem.
+The product had grown fast — more clients, more screens, a bigger team — and visual consistency broke.
+In a financial product, inconsistency isn't just visual.
 It feels unsafe.

 The product as it was